Universiteit Leiden

 • Power to Widows!
 A comparison of the influences of Mary of Hungary, Catherine de Medici and Kösem Sultan after the death of their reigning husbands.

-• In the land of cheese and clogs: A research into the change in the lives of former Turkish migrant workers in the Netherlands between 1987 and 1991.
+• In the land of cheese and clogs: Research into the change in the lives of former Turkish migrant workers in the Netherlands between 1987 and 1991.

 Check this out!

 Do you want to get a taste of the Dutch language and the Netherlands?
-In the short online course Dutch & More, you will learn a very basic understanding of the Dutch language, a small taste of Dutch culture and a brief impression of Leiden and The Hague.
+In the short online course Dutch & More, you will gain a basic understanding of the Dutch language, explore elements of Dutch culture, and get a first impression of Leiden and The Hague.

 Start Dutch & More here

-Maybe you are interested in Dutch language and culture, but do not want to spend three years at university.
-If so, you have the option to take just a one-year programme of Dutch studies.
+If you are interested in Dutch language and culture, but do not want to spend three years at university.
+If so, you have the option to take just a one-year programme of Dutch Studies.

 Read more about the one-year programme.